 Fluctuations in temperature can cause the small pieces to soften and stick together.
 Give the tray a shake to break any pieces apart.
 Any larger pieces will break apart during cooking: in a covered skillet at medium-high heat, stir to break up any remaining larger pieces.
 Reminder: Cook ground beef to the minimum internal temperature of 160°F.”

-When you get home, freeze Pound of Ground Crumbles as fast as possible to maintain its quality.
-Store ground beef crumbles at 0° F or below.
+When you get home, freeze Pound of Ground® products as fast as possible to maintain their quality.
+Store products at 0°F or below.

-Pound of Ground Crumbles should be used within 3 days of thawing for the best quality, taste and experience.
+Pound of Ground® products should be used within 3 days of thawing for the best quality, taste, and experience.

 According to the Food Safety and Inspection Service, freezer burn does not make food unsafe, merely dry in spots.
 It appears as grayish-brown leathery spots and is caused by air coming in contact with the surface of the food.
 Remove freezer-burned portions either before or after cooking the food.
 Heavily freezer-burned foods may have to be discarded for quality reasons.

-Pound of Ground was designed to go right from the freezer to the skillet.
-But, if you need to thaw, we recommend defrosting Pound of Ground Crumbles overnight.
+Pound of Ground® products were designed to go right from the freezer to the skillet, grill, or air fryer.
+But, if you need to thaw, we recommend defrosting Pound of Ground Crumbles® or Burger Thins™ overnight.
 It’s best to plan ahead for slow, safe thawing in the refrigerator.
 However, in accordance with USDA Freezing and Food Safety Guidelines, there are three safe ways to thaw food: